 Does the “English monster” petrify you and gives you doubts about cracking the competitive exam you are preparing for?
 Worry not, you will conquer and win over this monster after reading this guide.
-This blog will help you gain clarity on the general English for competitive exams, best English books for preparation of such exams, golden rules of grammar, tips to improve your score in the verbal section of various competitive exams, types of questions for English in the competitive exams.
+This blog will help you gain clarity on the general English for competitive exams, best English books for preparation, golden rules of grammar, tips to improve your score in the verbal section of various competitive exams, and the types of questions asked!

 This Blog Includes:

 - Key Topics Covered in English for Competitive Exams

 - Vocabulary to Improve English for Competitive Exams

 - How to Improve General English for Competitive Exams?

 General English for Competitive Exams

 Most competitive exams test the verbal skills of candidates with questions based on topics like Nouns, Pronouns, Adjectives, Adverbs, Tenses, Prepositions, Conjunctions, Active and Passive Voice, Reporting Speech, Diction, etc. Knowledge of these topics will help you answer the questions on the verbal section of competitive exams.
 Appearing for IELTS, TOEFL or PTE is an elementary yet painstaking effort if you’re planning to study abroad.
 If you want to know more, read our blog on English Proficiency Tests.

 Want to get admission to your dream university abroad?
 Then, Register Here!